y1hy11/The-Gournal/README.md

 ![The Gournal Logo](./public/THE-GOURNAL-Logo.svg)

 **The Gournal** is a newspaper-style web application that brings the classic 1980s newspaper reading experience to the digital age.
-Built as the capstone project for the ALX Frontend Engineering Program, it combines authentic newspaper design with modern web technologies to deliver real-time news from premium sources worldwide.
+Built as the capstone project for the ALX Frontend Engineering Program, it combines authentic newspaper design with modern web technologies to deliver real-time news from RSS feeds worldwide.

 [![THE GOURNAL](https://img.shields.io/badge/THE-GOURNAL-8B4513?style=for-the-badge)](https://the-gournal.vercel.app/)
 [![ALX](https://img.shields.io/badge/ALX-Program-DC143C?style=for-the-badge)](https://www.alxafrica.com/)